lbitton93/Some-Entropic-and-Genetic-algorithm-Functions/Scores/README.md

-Currently the MIT score doesn't actually have a non-cached version in operation since it is slow.
-I intend t
+I didn't bother making a non-cached version of the mutual information score since it is slow. line 101 in the MIT_cache folder displays the local MIT_score formula so it is a fairly easy job.